 School nurses, or designee when a nurse is unavailable, must complete a COVID-19 Disease Report Form and click Submit.
 The disease report form may also be printed and faxed to 610-344-5405.
-If necessary, the disease report may be done via telephone by calling 610-344-6452 during 8:00am-4:30pm Monday-Friday.
 Questions about submitting the report form should be emailed to disschools@chesco.org.